Search This Blog

 CHICAGO

-The Chicago chapter of the Duke Ellington Society (dubbed the "Ray Nance chapter by our unofficial leader, Don Miller).
+The Chicago chapter of the Duke Ellington Society (dubbed the "Ray Nance Chapter" by our unofficial leader, Don Miller).
 As far as my listening was concerned, Don was indispensable; he had a sizeable collection of Ellington records and was happy to make cassette copies for me.
+Beyond this, Don was a sparkplug for Ellington gatherings, locally and internationally, including one in Chicago in 1984.
+He used to tell me, "I have only two heroes: Duke Ellington and Thomas Jefferson" (I wonder what he was thinking when he saw my set of The Selected Works of V.I.
+Lenin).

 CA. 1979, I SPOKE WITH LOUIS BELLSON AT RICK'S CAFE AMERICAINE AT THE LAKE SHORE HOLIDAY INN.
 GEORGE DUVIVIER WAS IN HIS TRIO.
 BELLSON'S STORY ABOUT PASSING FOR "ALBINO" IN THE DEEP SOUTH.